mehmehmehlol/mehmehmehlol/README.md

 #### My name is Megan.
 Welcome to my Github!

 I am a full-stack web developer.
 I recently graduated from UC Berkeley in sociology and decided to make a bigger leap to learn programming.
 I spend a lot of time brainstorming ideas and always try to create something.
-When I learn something and understand, I would write a blog about it to keep my memory fresh.
+When I learn something and understand, I would write a blog to keep my memory fresh.

 My motivation for coding is fairly simple and it's somewhat related to my college major.
 I have become an advocate for a lot of the social issues in recent years, including racism.
 I learned web developing because I want to code for good.
 Web developing is very versatile and is one of the most common and fast-growing demand skills.
 I would like to be the go-to person among friends or anyone who needs a website.
 You'll find me constantly learning new technologies and that's what I love about the tech community.
 It's hard to get sick of it and I can talk about it all day long.